pivotal/docs-book-tanzu-buildpacks/README.md

 ## The Docs Toolchain

-The Cloud Foundry documentation is written in markdown and published using the [Bookbinder gem](http://github.com/pivotal-cf/docs-bookbinder) to generate the documentation as a web application with [Middleman](http://middlemanapp.com/).
+The Tanzu documentation is written in markdown and published using the [Bookbinder gem](http://github.com/pivotal-cf/docs-bookbinder) to generate the documentation as a web application with [Middleman](http://middlemanapp.com/).

 ## Contributing to the Documentation